liaan/broadlink_ac_mqtt/README.md

 ```

-**To add a device manually useing the configuration.yml in HA you can create a easy config to copy/paste by using -Hd (--dumphaconfig) .
+**To add a device manually using the configuration.yml in HA you can create a easy config to copy/paste by using -Hd (--dumphaconfig) .
 Just make sure your config.yml is updated with correct settings before running.**

 This is also nice to verify the autoconfig is correct that gets sent to HA using mqtt autoconfig